m-kant/mk-infopane/README.md

 mk-infopane
 ===============

+Kind of a status-bar or notifier.
+Sliding messages in area with limited height.
 A library agnostic, mobile friendly, css animated UI widget.
-Sliding messages in height-constrained pane.
+Minimal restrictions on styling.

 [Demo](http://mkant.ru/mink-js/mk-infopane)